f3ve/vue-notify/README.md

-# Monorepo Template
+# Vue Notify Monorepo

-This is a starter template for bootstrapping a new monorepo project.
+This contains all of the packages for Vue Notify.

 ## Features